Athenachc/sav_gripper/README.md

 5. Adhere the silicone tube and the cover with resin glue.
 6. Adhere the main body and the cover with the silicone tube with resin glue.

 *Only the mould used to make the air chamber is disposable because it will be twisted and bent during removal from the soft finger.
-Nevertheless, the rest of the moulds can be reused to save future fabrication time.

 ## Soft gripper *with* inextensible layers
 ### Mould